 We have established audit quality indicators that our leadership follows up regularly.
 These indicators are designed so that they, among other things, enable us to identify risks to audit quality.
-When risks are identified, an action plan to address the risks is made and executed by the quality functions leaders or business unit leaders, depending on who is responsible for the matter in question.
+When risks are identified, an action plan to address the risks is made and executed by the leaders of the quality functions or business unit leaders, depending on who is responsible for the matter in question.

 In our audit business, regional audit business leaders and business unit leaders report quarterly to the TAL on their audit quality enhancement actions including any risks to audit quality they may have identified.
-Quality functions leaders also discuss any additional risks they may have identified and responses to those risks in Quality Office meetings.
+Leaders of the quality functions also discuss any additional risks they may have identified and responses to those risks in Quality Office meetings.

 Any actions deemed necessary to respond to identified risks are incorporated in our annual quality improvement plan unless already covered in it.
 Our Quality Improvement Plan is updated as needed.
 Deadlines are set for all actions, and the actions are assigned to relevant persons.
-We monitor the implementation of quality improvement actions monthly, and progress is reported to the leadership as well as to the PwC Network.
+We monitor the implementation of quality improvement actions monthly, and progress is reported to the leadership as well as to the PwC network.